sabasyed1/Universityphysic1/README.md

 # Universityphysic1
-This is a showcase of some labs I done in Univesity Physics One in Python coding on JupyterHub.
+This is a showcase of some labs that I've done in Univesity Physics One in Python coding on JupyterHub.